Jorduin/Guides-by-a-Goldfish/README.md

 sensed or set to be brought online.
 Use these documents as a guide, and the IBM documents as manuals.
 One to show you the way, and the other to tell you about what you'll pass along the journey with details.

+I didn't receive direct training when starting zVM, so what I had to work with were the official IBM documents.
+These contained a lot of info I didn't understand at the time that got in the way of trying things out.
+It was hard to identify what was useful and what could wait to be defined, researched etc. What I did get were helpful suggestions and advice for tasks to perform or projects to undertake.
+For example a coworker would be say, "Hey it would be cool if we had a Batch File System (BFS)."
+So I set out to set up and play with a BFS.
+I would first do my best to bumble through the task- copying the entirety of any text that mentioned BFS from the IBM documents and cutting (Ctrl+X) anything
+I didn't immmediately understand into a separate document for researching and defining.
+I would then take the usable portion and whatever commands were provided and attempt the task until I could reach the end without errors and test the system.
+Once I could do this I started over and recorded the process with OBS Studios.
+I then take the video and watch, marking down a numbered lists of succinct step/task descriptions.
+Then passing over each task I would add detailed steps and snip images from the video to provide context.
+Once everything was written in plain text, another pass to add syntax structure and command examples, finally another pass for color coding and clarity.
+Afterwards I handed the guide off to another person to point out anything confusing and elaborate.

 I do not intend to continuously update these.
 Feel free to download, modify or customize as them as you see fit- all I ask is I be mentioned.